 The time it takes to complete an online master’s degree may differ for every student.
 With online study, you have flexibility on your side.
 Online students can complete coursework at their own pace.
 On-campus courses require students to show up in person at a set schedule.

 Those with more time may be able to complete a course faster.
 Another factor affecting completion time is how many courses a student can enroll in.
-Some online students may want to take classes part-time and enroll in one or two classes, while others may wish to enroll in more than the full-time allotment.
+Some online students may want to take classes only part-time, while others may wish to enroll in more than the full-time allotment.
+The more courses you take per semester, the faster you’ll earn your degree.
+And in addition to the traditional fall and spring semesters, you may be able to take classes over the summer and winter to speed up the process as well.

 Is an online master's in educational psychology worth it?